dlt-hub/dlt/docs/website/docs/reference/explainers/schema-evolution.md

 1. Now we are trying to solve two problems at once: structuring and curation, with each role functioning as a bottleneck for the other.

-So let's de-couple these two problems and solve them appropriately.
+So let's de-couple these two problems and solve them appropriately:

 - The technical issue is that unstructured data needs to be structured.
 - The curation issue relates to communication - so taking the engineer out of the loop would make